couchbase/cbft/IDEAS.md

 60 Each awoken (or "kicked") Planner in a cbft instance will work independently of its concurrent peers in the cluster.

-70 The Planner takes input of logical full-text configuration, the list of wanted cbft-instances, the CB cluster vbucket map, and version info.
+70 The Planner takes input of logical full-text configuration (the IndexDef's), the list of wanted cbft-instances, and version info.

 72 If any of the above inputs changes, the Planner needs to be re-awoken and re-run.

-80 The Planner functionally (in a deterministic, mathematically function sense) computes an assignment of partitions or vbuckets to PIndexes and also functionally assigns those PIndexes to cbft instances.
+80 The Planner functionally (in a deterministic, mathematically function sense) computes an assignment of partitions (in this case, vbuckets) to PIndexes and then also functionally assigns those PIndexes to cbft instances.

 90 So, there are N indepedent Planners running across the cbft cluster that independently see something needs to be planned, and assumming the planning algorithm is deterministic, each Planner instance should come up with the same plan, the same determinstic calculation results, no matter where it's running on whatever cbft node.

 92 ASIDE: what about cases of versioning, where some newer software versions, not yet deployed and running homogenously on every node, have a different, improved Planning algorithm?

-94 For multi-versioning, a Planner must respect their version input.
+94 For multi-versioning, a Planner must respect its version input parameter.
 A newer deployed version of the Planner writes an updated version into the Cfg.
 Older Planners should then stop working when they detect that their version is outdated.

 96 END ASIDE.